Chocolate fat bombs are THE BOMB in low carb recipes! In this particular case, you’re most certainly not what you eat with this low carb candy!

 Here’s the SKINNY on my chocolate FAT bombs:

-What I and the other smarties who follow a keto lifestyle already know is that chocolate fat bombs are ALL THE RAGE!
+What I and the other smarties who follow a keto lifestyle already know is that 3 ingredient fat bombs are ALL THE RAGE!

 And for a good reason!
 They’re high in fat (obviously!) and lower in other macronutrients, such as carbs and protein (unless you want to sneak some in there…).